xiceph/physical-geomorphometry-tools/segmentation/README.md

-# Physically-based land surface segmentation
+# Physically-based elementary land surface segmentation

 ## Overview

-`Physically-based land surface segmentation` provides a two-step command-line workflow to produce meaningful land surface objects from an elevation raster (DEM - Digital Elevation Model).
-The process involves calculating land surface parameters (LSPs) from a DEM and then perform land surface segmentation based on these parameters using Trimble eCognition server.
+`Physically-based elementary land surface segmentation` provides a two-step command-line workflow to produce meaningful elementary land surface objects from an elevation raster (DEM - Digital Elevation Model).
+The process involves calculating Land Surface Parameters (LSPs) from a DEM and then perform elementary land surface segmentation based on these parameters using Trimble eCognition server.
 Alternatively, user can perform segmentation in eCognition Developer software on his own desktop machine.

 This tools are part of the larger **physical-geomorphometry** project, which focuses on physically based methods for analyzing landforms and land surface dynamics.
 It builds on the other parts of the project by allowing the creation of meaningful land surface segments based on a generalized DEM raster.

 For further details, please refer to the article _Physical geomorphometry for elementary land surface segmentation and digital geomorphological mapping_ by Minár et al. (2024)[^1].

 The procedure consists of two steps:
-1. **Calculating of the land surface parameters for segmentation**:
+1. **Calculating the land surface parameters for segmentation**:
-   A python script `process_dem.py` takes a DEM raster and generates LSPs optimized for land surface segmentation.
+   A python script `process_dem.py` takes a DEM raster and generates LSPs optimized for elementary land surface segmentation.
-3. **Performing land surface segmentation**:
+3. **Performing the elementary land surface segmentation**:
-   A python script `segment_dem.py` takes the LSPs and uses an eCognition Server running in a Docker container to perform land surface segmentation and export the results as a shapefile.
+   A python script `segment_dem.py` takes the LSPs and uses an eCognition Server running in a Docker container to perform elementary land surface segmentation and export the results as a shapefile.

 ## Prerequisites